Connecting Tuya smart devices with n8n is easier than you think.

 - Link your Tuya App Account so the API can access your devices.

-- Test the API endpoint with Postman or n8n’s HTTP Request node.
+- Test the API endpoint with Postman or n8n’s HTTP Request node(very important).

 For developers who want to go deeper, you can also explore Tuya SDK customization to build custom device integrations at the firmware level.